Mouse Paint

 This is my favorite children’s book about colors, and learning what happens when you mix them.

-The story is joyful in its simplicity and so easy to approach.
-The artwork makes the whole book come to life, each color a rich swatch and classically toned.
+The book is joyful in its simplicity and so easy to approach, especially for young kids.
+I love the story, and the mice with their little feet are adorable.
+The artwork makes the whole book come to life - each color is so rich and classically toned.

-Also, check out Ellen Stoll Walsh’s companion book Mouse Shapes for another great book with kid activity!
+Also, check out Ellen Stoll Walsh’s companion book Mouse Shapes for another great book and activity!

 Author: Ellen Stoll Walsh